sfirke/janitor/README.md

 [![Travis-CI Build Status](https://travis-ci.org/sfirke/janitor.svg?branch=master)](https://travis-ci.org/sfirke/janitor) [![Coverage Status](https://img.shields.io/codecov/c/github/sfirke/janitor/master.svg)](https://codecov.io/github/sfirke/janitor?branch=master)

 **janitor** has simple little functions for examining and cleaning dirty data.
-Save your brain for the fun stuff.
+An intermediate R user can already do all of this, but with janitor you can save your brainpower for the fun stuff.

 <hr/>
 > Data scientists, according to interviews and expert estimates, spend from 50 percent to 80 percent of their time mired in this more mundane labor of collecting and preparing unruly digital data, before it can be explored for useful nuggets.